Event Registration Q&A

 A trip leader may remove someone from the attending list if he or she is concerned about the member’s suitability for the event.
 This most normally would occur when a newer member, or a member with a history of events with lower difficulty ratings (D-ratings), signs up for a physically challenging event with a higher difficulty rating.
 For events with carpools, those willing to drive may get priority.
 Other factors include missing a payment deadline or having a history of no-shows.
 Overnight events and out-of-town trips may have additional considerations that affect attendee selection.

-Why did someone listed after me on the wait list get moved to the attending list?
+Why did someone listed after me on the waiting list get moved to the attending list?

-If an opening occurs close to an event’s start time, the trip leader may reach out to those near the top of the wait list and move the person who responds quickly.
+If an opening occurs close to an event’s start time, the trip leader may reach out to those near the top of the waiting list and move the person who responds quickly.
 For events with carpools, the trip leader may need to select someone who indicated they’re willing to drive.
-In addition, paid and out-of-town events often have other requirements that affect how wait lists are managed.
+In addition, paid and out-of-town events often have other requirements that affect how waiting lists are managed.

-Why am I on an event’s wait list, even though there are open spots on the attending list?
+Why am I on an event’s waiting list, even though there are open spots on the attending list?

-On some events, all registrants will be placed initially on a wait list to give the trip leader an opportunity to evaluate each member’s suitability for the event.
+On some events, all registrants will be placed initially on a waiting list to give the trip leader an opportunity to evaluate each member’s suitability for the event.
 This process is common for overnight trips.

 I received a notice for a “double booking.”
 What’s that?